Lego The Simpsons

-Lego The Simpsons (stylized as LEGO Simpsons) is a Lego theme based on The Simpsons created by cartoonist Matt Groening for the Fox Broadcasting Company.
+Lego The Simpsons is a Lego theme based on The Simpsons created by cartoonist Matt Groening for the Fox Broadcasting Company.
 It is licensed from 20th Century Studios and The Walt Disney Company.
 The toy line is also accompanied by the special episode Brick Like Me that premiered on the Fox network in the United States on 4 May 2014 and the Lego Dimensions toys-to-life video game.
 The theme was first introduced on 1 February 2014 and was discontinued by the end of 31 December 2018 before being re-continued on 4 June 2025.

 Overview

 The product line focuses on the eponymous family consisting of Homer, Marge, Bart, Lisa and Maggie.
 Lego The Simpsons aims to recreate the main characters in Lego form, including Homer, Marge, Bart, Lisa and Maggie, along with their neighbor Ned Flanders.

 Development

 Lego The Simpsons was inspired by The Simpsons television series.
 The Lego construction toy range was based on the television series and developed in collaboration with 20th Century Fox Consumer Products (later merged by Disney Experiences).
 The construction sets were designed to recreate the story and characters of the television series in Lego form.